bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Hosts are defined in */etc/bluebanquise/inventory/cluster/nodes*.

 Please do a difference between an Ansible managed host, and a host.
-All equipment that can have an ip on the network are considered "host", but only those with an ssh + python capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".
+All equipment that can have an ip address on the network are considered "host", but only those with an ssh + python capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".
 They are declared the same way in the stack inventory.

 Group